 In an effort to maintain an accurate database, spotters who have not received training within 3 years of the their last session will be removed.

 Some NWS offices issue ID's and/or certificates.
 However, maintaining such a large database in addition to tracking all the ID's, can be a difficult task.
-As a result, this office does not issue ID's or certificates.
+As a result, the National Weather Service in Northern Indiana does not issue ID's or certificates.
 The host of each training session, typically the county or city Emergency Manager, can issue and track these, at their discretion.
-We use a number of methods to receive reports.
-These can be found in the Download section below.

 An online course is being offered.
 This online course covers the basics of being a SKYWARN Spotter.
 The goal of the course is to provide baseline training for all weather spotters through multiple modules covering the procedures for spotting (including communication and spotter report criteria) and safety considerations for all hazards.